Back to Roles on Certain Health Conditions

 Potential Mechanisms

 Caseins, which account for the largest percentage of milk proteins (80%), contain bioactive peptides.
-They are thought to have a positive effect on cariogenesis via two mechanisms:1
+They are thought to have a beneficial effect on cariogenesis via two mechanisms:1

 - Prevention of demineralization;